phonopy/phonopy/doc/command-options.rst

 :math:`\sqrt{\text{eV/AMU}}`/(:math:`\text{\AA}\cdot2\pi\cdot10^{12}`)
 (=15.633302) in SI base unit.
 When the ``wien2k`` option is specified, the default value is changed to 3.44595, which is the factor to convert from Wien2k to THz.
+In case that ``abinit`` option is invoked, the default value is changed to 21.49068 .

 When calculating thermal property, the factor to THz is required.
 Otherwise the calculated thermal properties have wrong